SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls_en/PT-I-PT-M01-001.md

 ## Verification of Control

-- [ ] SAP Router and Web dispatcher placed in DMZ zone
+- SAP Router and Web dispatcher placed in DMZ zone
-- [ ] ACLs are in place to filter unwanted traffic
+- ACLs are in place to filter unwanted traffic
-- [ ] Only recommended ports are allowed to access the network.
+- Only necessary ports are allowed to access the network.
-- [ ] SAP systems are on a separate subnet inside the organization
+- SAP systems are on a separate subnet inside the organization
-- [ ] Documentation providing an illustrative view of the SAP architecture
+- Documentation providing an illustrative view of the SAP architecture

 ## References:
 - BSI APP.4.2 SAP-ERP-System, APP.4.2.A3 Network Security/ Netzsicherheit